enpama/epm-uid/README.md

 # epm-uid
 General purpose user interface designer.
 The application should export design as image, vector graphics and html.
-Export to formats will be considered.
+Export to other formats will be considered.